charlielobster/CUDA_NekRS/README.md

       sudo snap install --classic code # Visual Studio Code sudo apt install timeshift # Timeshift System Recovery

+This would be a great time for a Restore Point!

 Topology

 Once inside Ubuntu, create a folder called repos, and clone each tool into their respective subfolders.
 These tools need to be configured for CUDA support and built from source.